Ethics in Continuing Education

-In the world of professional continuing education, whether it be education for doctors, lawyers, nurses, or accountants, courses in ethics are almost always required.
-For millenniums philosophers, professors, and professionals have grappled with the fundamental question “Can ethics be taught?”
-The short answer is yes but with qualifications.
-Socrates said that ethics consists of knowing what we ought to do, and such knowledge can be taught.
+In professional continuing education—whether for doctors, lawyers, nurses, or accountants—ethics courses are almost always required.
+Throughout history, philosophers and professionals have asked, “Can ethics be taught?”
+The answer, however, is yes—with some qualifications.
+For example, Socrates believed ethics means knowing what we ought to do, and such knowledge can indeed be taught.

 Note: Professor Kohlberg created controversy when he suggested that women were often at a lower stage of moral development when compared to men.
 You can find one example of criticism of that premise here.